groundbreaking for Space Consultancy / Live Strategy / Live Communications

 +44 (0)203 131 2992

-The world of property and regeneration needs a groundbreaking approach to live activity and space design to maximise its potential.
+The world of property and regeneration needs a groundbreaking approach to live activity and space design to maximize its potential.
 In groundbreaking's first eighteen months we have won clients such as: Argent, Ask Developments London Legacy Development Company, Field Operations, Manchester City Football Club, MediaCityUK and The Co-operative.
 It has been an incredible beginning and we are looking for great talent to take the business forward and on to the next level.

 We are a consultative business that advises and guides property developers, from public realm to sports stadiums, on the planning of their projects to help create first class spaces to deliver and host events.